cs-uob/COMSM0049/docs/labs/LAB7.md

 * ensure that your module cannot ever be unloaded (see [this](https://www.kernel.org/doc/htmldocs/kernel-hacking/routines-module-use-counters.html))
 * hide directories/files starting with a given prefix ("hack" [`getdents64`](https://linux.die.net/man/2/getdents64) and [`getdents`](https://linux.die.net/man/2/getdents));
 * hide processes (you should look at the [`task` data structure]()https://elixir.bootlin.com/linux/v3.2/source/include/linux/sched.h#L1224) flags and also explore how to remove entries from [`/proc`](https://tldp.org/LDP/Linux-Filesystem-Hierarchy/html/proc.html)).
+* build a backdoor into your system that you hide with your rootkit;
 * implement a simple way for you malware to interact with your rootkit from userspace;
-* ensure your module is always loaded at boot time (and make sure a user cannot change that);
+* ensure your rootkit and your backdoor are always loaded at boot time (and make sure a user cannot change that);
 * hide open ports;
 * try to build a rootkit for a more recent version of the kernel.
 Is it harder?
 Why?
 * etc...